 What are the top 3 best blog sites for beginners?

-Our top 3 choices for the best blog sites for beginners are:
+My top 3 choices for the best blog sites for beginners are:

-• WordPress – self-hosted with WordPress is the best blogging site overall.
+- WordPress – Self-hosted with WordPress is the best blogging site overall.

-• Wix – full website builder platform and a good WordPress alternative.
+- Wix – Full website builder platform and a good WordPress alternative.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-2. FrankPereiro says
+FrankPereiro

 Hi there, I have a huge problem with my WordPress hosted blog.
 Hackers can easily enter into my server and get rid of my blog files.
 It has happened several times already and it’s really frustrating.